LightBurnSoftware/lbp/lbp/spec.md

 For example the command `0x6B41` would have two 32-bit arguments - X position followed by U position.
 In practice, such unusual commands would be vanishingly unlikely to originate from Lightburn, but are valid for the purposes of this specification.

+See the tables below for examples of typical movement commands.
+The tables are not exhaustive, but should cover common cases.

 #### TODO: Axis unit configuration
 A, B, C are conventionally rotational axes.
 A design decision must be made about what units to send along.